Screen Protectors for Apple Watch Ultra: Essential or Optional?

 The Apple Watch Ultra is an incredibly rugged device.
-It’s made for extreme sports and active people like hikers, climbers, and divers, and Apple used every trick in the book to make it the perfect sports watch for these athletes.
+It’s made for extreme sports and active people like hikers, climbers, and divers, and Apple used every trick in the book to make it the perfect sports watch for these athletes, improving it even more with the Ultra 2.
 But will it withstand everything you throw at it, or does the Apple Watch Ultra need a screen protector to guard it even more?

-The Apple Watch Ultra doesn’t necessarily need a screen protector.
-It has a sapphire crystal glass face over its display, which doesn’t easily shatter and is highly resistant to scratches.
-However, even though it’s difficult, it can still scratch and crack, so a screen protector is a good idea.
+The Apple Watch Ultra and Ultra 2 shouldn’t need screen protectors.
+They have sapphire crystal glass faces over their displays, so they don’t easily shatter and are highly scratch resistant.
+However, even though it’s difficult, it can still scratch and crack, so a screen protector is recommended.

 As incredible as the Apple Watch Ultra’s screen is, nothing on earth is entirely indestructible.
 So, what are the risks?
 What can you do, and which actions should you rather avoid?
 Will a screen protector help protect your Watch Ultra at all?
 Let’s take a closer look.